sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 ```bash
 az network routeserver peering list-learned-routes --routeserver ARSHack -n HubCentralNVA -o table
 ```
+Even though this may show nothing, that does not mean no routes have been sent by the NVA to teh ARS.
+On CSR device:
+- show ip bgp neighbors (neighbor ip) advertised-routes: show routes advertised to a particular neighbor
+- show ip bgp neighbors (neighbor ip) routes: show routes received from a particular neighbor

+for neighbor IPs:  10.0.3.4 and 10.0.3.5

 # 5. Validate traffic flows via NVA <br/>